openshift/openshift-pep/openshift-pep-006.md

 1. The primary cartridge is started
 1. The platform's `post_deploy` command is invoked
 1. The user's `post_deploy` hook is invoked, if it exists
-1. Old deployments are removed until the number of deployments in `app-root/deployments` = the value of `keep_deployments`
+1. Old deployments are removed until the number of deployments in `app-deployments` = the value of `keep_deployments`

 ### Binary deployments
 Sometimes it doesn't make sense to use git to deploy an application.
 Git is not a particularly efficient means of deploying a pre-built Java .war file, for example.